jessemyers/cv/content/_index.md

    led deployment and launch within SK telecom's network.
  * Designed and helped build a pioneering, pre-smart phone mobile mapping and navigation application;
    launched on Sprint in conjunction with InterActive Corp (IAC) brand properties.
- * Created a first-of-its-kind, privacy-aware location aggregation product; created integrations with all major US cellular carriers (AT&T, Sprint, T-Mobile, and Verizon).
+ * Created a first-of-its-kind, privacy-aware location aggregation product; authored integrations with all major US cellular carriers (AT&T, Sprint, T-Mobile, and Verizon).
  * Led engineering best practices and adoption of many new technologies;
    championed use of Python, Jenkins, Docker, and microservices.